staticintlucas/goldfish/README.md

 #### [Alvaro] by Ariamelon

-- A modified Goldfish using 0603 components instead of 0402.
+- A modified Goldfish using 0603 components instead of 0402

 #### [Comet] by Tokas

-- A modified Goldfish using a HRO TYPE-C-31-M-12 connector.
+- A modified Goldfish using a HRO TYPE-C-31-M-12 connector

 #### [Whale] by Jia Geng Chang

-- A modified Goldfish using a Jing 918-418K2024S40000 connector.
+- A modified Goldfish using a Jing 918-418K2024S40000 connector

 #### [Goldfish-clone-JLCPCB] by Jeremy J Starcher

-- A modified Goldfish designed to meet JLCPCB's assembly requirements.
+- A modified Goldfish designed to meet JLCPCB's assembly requirements

 #### [Elite-C] from keeb.io

-- An unrelated and closed source project with similar design goals.
+- An unrelated and closed source project with similar design goals

 *(Please let me know if anything is missing form this list)*